What is Asset Allocation?

 Liability Driven approach focuses to keep assets to mitigate liabilities of the client.
 Say a client is exposed to a seasonal business, so his asset allocation should be in such a way that when his business is low in generating revenue then the investments should operate in the peak so that support can be provided to him.

 #3 – Goal-Driven

 The goal-driven approach is the creation of Sub portfolios with different asset classes for each goal of the client.
 Say the client has 5 goals starting from extreme priority to low priority.
 So for each goal, a separate sub-portfolio will be created.
 If the goal is of extreme priority like education of a child, then the sub-portfolio created for it should invest in the safest assets.
 So its asset classes should be different secured bonds.
-Similarly, if the goal is of not so important, then the asset classes can be like small-cap equities, derivative options, etc.
+Similarly, if the goal is of not so important, then the asset classes can be like small-cap stocks, derivative options, etc.

 - Mr. X’s corpus is not so big, which will help him withdraw $50,000 per month after retirement for infinity.
 If the interest rate in the market during his retirement stands at 5%, then he will have to convert his $2 M to $12 M within 15 years to reach his objective of withdrawing $50,000 per month for eternity.